 Dormitory housing is available for single men and women.
 Married students should contact the Student Services Office for information concerning married student housing.

 Information concerning facilities available for handicapped students may also be requested from the Student Services Office.

 A minimum of six credit hours must be taken to live on campus.
-Single- and double-occupancy rooms are provided for students in the dorm.
+Single- and doubleoccupancy rooms are provided for students in the dorm.
 Each room is equipped with complete bathroom including shower, and one closet per student.
 Dorm rooms have individually controlled heating/cooling systems.
 Lounges and laundry facilities are provided on each dorm floor.
 Inquiries for housing in the dorm should be directed to the Student Services Office.

-The school also has two- and three-bedroom duplexes nearby, as well as an apartment building, Philadelphia Hall.
-Inquiries for housing in one of these duplexes or Philadelphia Hall should be directed to the Business Office.
+The school also has housing available in an apartment building named Philadelphia Hall.
+Inquiries for housing in Philadelphia Hall should be directed to the Business Office.
 Students with special disability needs are encouraged to contact the Student Services Office to discuss their individual housing needs.
 All single, undergraduate students under 23 years of age must live in the dorm.
 The only exception is for students living with their families (parents or grandparents) who reside in the Greater Kansas City area (note: basis for appeal to the above policy is found in the Student Handbook).
 Students who are 23 years of age and older may choose to live in non-dorm housing on campus (for exceptions and appeals, please see the Student Handbook).